 About the website

 This time for both flights, I decided to purchase the Happy Peach Plus which wasn't much more expensive than the Happy Peach.
 The difference in fare is that for plus, one free luggage of less than 20Kg is allowed, free selection of seat (Very important for me) and unlimited changes to my itinerary.
-I had someone that booked with the Happy Peach fare had problems changing her itinerary, not sure what happen to her but hopefully things had worked out.
+I had someone that booked with the Happy Peach fare had problems changing her itinerary, not sure what happened to her but hopefully, things had worked out.

 The airline has updated its website since my last booking with this airline but functions are similar.

 Peach Aviation is a Low-Cost Carrier based in Osaka and also has a hub in Naha Airport at Okinawa.
 This airline started operation in February 2011, a joint venture between ANA (All Nippon Airways) and the First Eastern Investment Group.
 The airline got its operating certificate in April 2011 and started flights in March 2012.
 The first route is Kansai to Sapporo.
 Operating a fleet type of Airbus A320, the airline has grown from a small fleet to 17 (at this time - March 2016).
 This airline has set up a 3rd domestic airport base at Tokyo Narita and is currently doing quite well despite some turbulence in the past few years of operation.